freshmurry/buddiepix/README.md

 ### Bug / Feature Request

 If you find a bug, kindly open an issue [here](https://github.com/truongnmt/instagram-udemy/issues/new).

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/truongnmt/instagram-udemy/issues/new).
-Please include sample queries and their corresponding results.

 ## Built with
 - Ruby 2.5